At a Glance

 Our itinerary doesn't stop there though.
 Heading north, Queen Elizabeth National Park is our next stop.
 We will spend time both in the southern Ishasha sector, well-known for its very visible population of tree-climbing Lions, and the area around Mweya and the Kazinga Channel, where we may encounter Leopard, Bush Elephant, Savanna Buffalo and much more.
 We even know of a reliable spot for Aardvark near Mweya!

-The tour is completed with stops in Semliki Wildlife Reserve and Kibale National Park.
+The tour is completed with stops in Lake Mburo, Semliki Wildlife Reserve and Kibale National Park.
 Kibale is perhaps the greatest destination in Africa for trekking Chimpanzees, with sightings always reliable and often up-close and personal.
 Semliki is often overlooked by all but particularly determined birders, but is a beautiful reserve with a number of specialties, including the rarely-encountered Pousargues's Mongoose.

 All in all, Uganda has perhaps the richest tapestry of wildlife and scenery on the continent, and shouldn't be missed.

 On arrival into Entebbe, you will be met by a Pictus Safaris representative and transferred to your hotel.
 Lunch will be provided at your hotel, before you have the afternoon at leisure.
 Dinner and a briefing will follow.